bryanolson/AWS-ECS-Airflow/README.md

 - Select Free tier
 - Modify DB instance identifier
 - Change username to airflow
-- Make a unique password
+- Make a unique password (to be used in Task Definition below)
 - Within Connectivity, select the VPC of your ECR cluster
 - Within Additional configuration, create Initial database name
 - Create database
+- Once created, navigate to database and make note of Endpoint URL (to be used in Task Definition below)